 Extra tips for visiting Cape Town

-– Be aware of your surroundings, the areas above are quite safe due to the amount of tourists around, but you can never be too careful.
+– Be aware of your surroundings, the areas above are quite safe due to the number of tourists around, but you can never be too careful.
 Crimes are usually opportunistic, so do not leave handbags open or cell phones in your back pocket.
 Avoid wearing expensive jewelry so you don’t draw attention to yourself.

 – Enjoy every moment, Cape Town has such a cool vibe it’s hard not to love this city.

 Pin for later!

 If you have any other propositions for this One Day in Cape Town Itinerary feel free to share it in the comments below!